About Skylark

 Who are we?

-Micah Sherer is our head roaster and buyer.
+Micah Sherer is our project manager.
 He brings experience opening successful coffee businesses and managing teams in multiple countries; working within the supply chain to find better ways of supporting coffee producers in both Africa and South America; researching the power dynamics of coffee supply chains; and competing as an elite barista.

 These projects all sit within the charity umbrella of OCB Initiatives, the trading arm of One Church Brighton, which works with marginalised people across Sussex.